Sunday, August 30, 2020

 HARP = Buy It Later!

 HARP really doesn't care, and it ensures you have protection from mistakes made in character design.
 Just buy the skills later if you forgot them during character design!
 Your character's favored categories will be as cheap then as they were at character design, so just suffer a little and buy them later, and you won't really be penalized.
-Skills are capped as a function of your level anyways, and it isn't too hard to buy to cap.
-In RMC, if you forget a skill at character design that sticks with you through life.
+Skills are capped as a function of your level anyway, and it isn't too hard to buy to cap.
+In RMC, if you forget a skill in character design that sticks with you through life,

-This gives HARP a "modern game design" style feel to me, along with its higher power level at low levels and more forgiving character builds and level-up options.
-It is a more new-player friendly game as a result.
+This gives HARP a "modern game design" style feel, along with its higher power level at low levels and more forgiving character builds and level-up options.
+As a result, it is a more new-player friendly game.
 You get free skill levels when you pick a class!
-You get more free skills when you pick your background!
-Only your class affects the cost of skills, so don't really worry too much about optimization!
+You get more free skills when you choose your background!
+Only your class affects the cost of skills, so don't worry too much about optimization!
 Just design your character and play!

-HARP does require close attention when selecting skills, and I will get into this in a later discussion.
+HARP requires close attention when selecting skills, and I will get into this later.

 RMC = Modeling Greatness and Potential

-HARP is fast and loose fun, where character power is similar during leveling up.
-RMC tries to model in the factors of potential and greatness into its design, so characters will diverge in power as they level up.
+HARP is fast and loose fun, with character power similar during leveling up.
+RMC tries to model the factors of potential and greatness into its design, so characters will diverge in power as they level up.
 There is such a thing as a "gifted student" in RMC, and that potential multiplies through the character's life.

 The Question

-So you now have arrived at a deeply personal question when it comes to game preference.
+So, you now have arrived at a deeply personal question regarding game preference.
 And this also plays into how you see heroism.
-Do you believe in that statements "anyone can be a hero" and "greatness can be achieved later in life despite their life's circumstances?"
-HARP shall probably appeal more to you if you feel this way.
+Do you believe in the statements "anyone can be a hero" and "greatness can be achieved later in life despite their life's circumstances?"
+HARP may appeal more to you if you feel this way.
 Heroes are equal in power.
-There is no factor of potential modeled into the system - it is all the current set of choices you make.
+There is no factor of potential modeled into the system - it is all your current choices.
 You can be effective and make good choices on your first character, and the system protects you from mistakes.

 For RMC, you are in an older game design with a strong sense of traditionalism.
-Potential for greatness matters a lot.
+The potential for greatness matters a lot.
 The rich do get richer.
-Early choices in life matter a great deal and choose your path through life.
+Early choices in life matter a great deal, and choose your path through life.
 Modeling natural talent and seeing that blossom and flourish is a reward of the system.
 However, having less potential and still managing to be a hero regardless is a victory for the little guy.
-RMC rewards playing through the game multiple times very well, since system mastery on your third and fourth characters mitigates less-ideal characters and gives you a sense of what your character will need to succeed.
+RMC rewards playing through the game multiple times very well since system mastery on your third and fourth characters mitigates less-ideal characters and gives you a sense of what your character will need to succeed.
 There is no mistake protection.

 Those Factors Influence the World

-Those character design factors would influence how I design my game worlds for both HARP and RMC.
-HARP for me would be more of a MMO-style world of adventure with lots of large sweeping plots, stories, and plup-adventure of swinging swords and mysterious magic.
-Anyone could rise to be a hero, learn on their own, and the skills needed to become great were learned out in the world.
-All heroes are equal, and it is the risks you take that determine your future - and the world's.
+Those character design factors influence how I design my game worlds for both HARP and RMC.
+HARP, for me, would be more of an MMO-style world of adventure with lots of large sweeping plots, stories, and pulp adventures of swinging swords and mysterious magic.
+Anyone could rise to be a hero and learn independently, and the skills needed to become great were learned in the world.
+All heroes are equal, and the risks you take determine your future - and the world's.

 RMC would be more of a dark, gritty world where the rich controlled the fates, talented students were highly prized, schools would guide choices, and there was more of a focus on tradition and the powerful maintaining the status quo.
 What you learned and how you learned it would matter, and education would be a powerful weapon used in wars between empires.
 There may be a stalemate in parts of the world due to mediocre thinking and talent, and a legend may need to rise to change history.

-The game's choices flavor the world, at least in my view, as the mechanics support the stories, histories, and worlds in a natural and reflective way.
-This is not saying you can't do either world in either system, you totally could, but I just find in my games if you understand the game's mechanics, and reflect those in the worlds you design, you get a world that feels like it belongs to the game a lot better than just saying "something is" and the rules say something different.
-It is personal preference ultimately, but this is how I like to run my games.
+The game's choices flavor the world, as the mechanics support the stories, histories, and worlds naturally and reflectively.
+This is not saying you can't do either world in either system; you totally could, but I just find in my games if you understand the game's mechanics and reflect those in the worlds you design, you get a world that feels like it belongs to the game a lot better than just saying "something is" and the rules say something different.
+It is ultimately a personal preference, but this is how I like to run my games.

-Mechanics shape the world, and understanding mechanics helps you understand and succeed in the world as well.
+Mechanics shape the world, and mechanics help you understand and succeed.

 Friday, August 21, 2020